llassan/Ace/React.md

 Backed by Facebook and widely used by major companies, React is a reliable choice for scalable, dynamic applications.

 ### What is JSX?

-JSX is a XML-like syntax extension to ECMAScript (the acronym stands for JavaScript XML).
-Basically it just provides syntactic sugar for the React.createElement() function, giving us expressiveness of JavaScript along with HTML like template syntax.
+JSX (JavaScript XML) is a syntax extension for JavaScript used primarily with React to describe what the UI should look like.

+It allows you to write HTML-like code inside JavaScript, which React then transforms into JavaScript objects representing the UI components.

 In the example below text inside `<h1>` tag is returned as JavaScript function to the render function.
 ```jsx harmony